This workshop is part of the summer celebration series: Healing Earth

 In recent years, there has been a surge of interest in labyrinth work.
 Labyrinths are often created as spiritual tools, or as a means of engaging a community or group, and as art installations, both temporary and permanent.
 The design and creation of a labyrinth at Wintergreen will serve all of these purposes.

 Participants will work together to design, measure, and create a labyrinth.
-Then, with the guidance of workshop leader, Barbara Brown, we will walk the labyrinth, and celebrate Wintergreen’s 10th year.
-Because our workshop will take place at the time of the New Moon, there will also be opportunities for individual participants to plan and seed their future intentions.
+Then, with the guidance of workshop leader, Drew Strickland, we will walk the labyrinth, and celebrate Wintergreen’s 10th year.
 And — symbolically, at least — we will plan and seed the next 10 years for Wintergreen.

 The Wintergreen labyrinth will be comprised of a mowed path in one of our sprawling meadows.
 We intend to create a large center area, so that groups may gather there.
 We might even plant a tree.
 Recalling that the labyrinth is not a maze, but a single path to the centre of our inner geography of self, in this introductory session you are invited to gather around the sacred geometry of the labyrinth to experience the millennia-old spiritual practice of walking it as a mode of guided meditation and engaging mystery.

 This workshop is for you if you’re curious about learning how to create a labyrinth — perhaps in your own backyard when the workshop is over.
 The workshop is also for you if you’ve always wanted to know more about the history of the form and the teachings that it offers.
 Join us for the day.
 Create.
 Learn.
 Walk the labyrinth.
 Seed your intentions.